-For more information on what you need to do before you apply, see GOV.UK's guidance on orphan works.
+For more information on applyingy, see GOV.UK's guidance on orphan works.

 Orphan works licence costs

-Users of the orphan works licensing scheme will have to cover costs of an application fee, as well as a market rate licence fee.
-The latter will be used by the IPO to compensate right holders for the use of their work should they come forward to claim their ownership rights in the future.
+The IPO will use the latter fee to compensate right holders for the use of their work should they come forward to claim their ownership rights in the future.

-The licensees will have to adhere to the terms and conditions that apply to the licence.
+The licensees will have to follow the terms and conditions that apply to the licence.
 Learn more about the costs: application and licence fees.

 Orphan works register

-The register will make it possible for the right holders to check if any of their works are being considered as potential orphans or have been licensed for use.
+The register makes it possible for the right holders to check if any of their works are being considered as potential orphans or have been licensed for use.
 Search the orphan works register.

 Permitted use of orphan works under EU Directive

-Cultural and heritage organisations may be able to use certain types of orphan works for certain types of projects under the provisions of the EU Orphan Works Directive instead.
+Cultural and heritage organisations may be able to use certain types of orphan works without licensing.
+This is only possible for certain types of projects under the provisions of the EU Orphan Works Directive.

-The directive also came into UK law on 29 October 2014 and provides an exception to allow cultural institutions to digitise written, cinematic or audio-visual works and sound recordings and display them on their websites.
+The directive provides an exception to allow cultural institutions to digitise written, cinematic or audio-visual works and sound recordings and display them on their websites.

-The EU rules only permit non-commercial copying and, unlike the UK orphan works licensing scheme which is open to anyone, they restrict permitted use to cultural and heritage bodies only, eg libraries, museums and universities.
+The EU rules only permit non-commercial copying.
+Unlike the UK orphan works licensing scheme, which is open to anyone, the directive restricts permitted use to cultural and heritage bodies only, eg libraries, museums and universities.
 Check your eligibility under the EU directive.

 For more information, watch the IPO's video on copyright: orphan works.